sayalighodekar/Podcast-Highlight-Detection/README.md

 **NOTE 2**: Through my experiments I found that generating top 5% sentences was giving best results, however we can tune this parameter based on memory and latency requirements.

 3.  **Ranking segments based on emotional intensity** Now that we have potential "highlight" segments, how do we choose the most engaging one?
+This [paper](https://arxiv.org/pdf/1503.04723.pdf) explains the corelation of high-arousal emotions and virality of content.
 I decided to use emotion-based ranking for this.
 We obtain emotion-scores across all 6 emotions (anger, disgust, fear, joy, sadness, surprise) for each segments, and select the segment displaying highest emotion-score.
 We choose the highest score across all the segments (and across all emotions).